melinda-hl-lim/Launch-School/ls-170_networking_foundations/1_the_internet.md

 ### MAC Addresses

-MAC Addresses are linked to a specific physical device - these addresses are assignmed by the manufacturer.
+MAC Addresses are linked to a specific physical device - these addresses are assigned by the manufacturer.
 It's sometimes referred to as *physical address* or *burned-in address*.

 In a network where a hub connects the devices, each device receives the frame, checks the MAC address, and ignores the frame if the recipient address doesn't match its address.
 This is inefficient and not used often nowadays.